laere/To-Do-List/README.md

 # To-Do-List
 Working on a to-do-list application!

-**Added ability to add list item to parent UL element.
+**Added ability to add task to the list

+**Added an alert to tell users to enter a task on a blank string.

 **Still a work in progress